 Lord Jim thinks that Banksy smells like soup.
 He also wants his Tupperware back sometime soon.

-Michelle is a writer, editor and runner in Toronto.
-She has been the librarian and online editor at the Goethe-Institut Toronto since 2012.
-When she's not running, she's exploring the city on two wheels and snapping photos of her findings.
+Michelle is from Toronto.
+She has been the librarian at the Goethe-Institut Toronto since 2012.
+She likes to explore the city on foot or two wheels and to snap beautiful photos of her findings.
 Follow her on Instagram @yo_mk.

 Nesa has been director of the library at the Goethe-Institut Mexico since August 2017.
 Just arrived in Mexico City, StreetArt discovery tours are a great opportunity to get to know the city from another side.
 Otherwise she likes to look at art in museums.

 Mike Maguire is a Washington, DC photographer and writer.
 His photos have appeared in The Washington City Paper, The Baltimore Sun, USA Today, and Thrasher Magazine.
 A native of the DC area, he loves photographing the city's nightlife and street art.
 He cowrote the 2012 feature film about a fictional DC rock musician, Ultrasonic, and is the author of a sci-fi novel, Three Days Breathing, and a wordplay book, Drawn Inward and Other Poems.
 Follow Mike on Instagram: https://www.instagram.com/mike.j.maguire/